-Consider rotating by donating items to a local food bank while they are still good and replacing with a fresh supply.
+Consider rotating by donating items to a local food bank while they are still good and replacing them with a fresh supply.
 It is best to “eat what you store and store what you eat.”
 This practice will decrease the waste and assures you are not adjusting to a new diet while trying to cope with a big crisis at the same time.

 Recommended Storage Containers

-We frequently purchase dry food items for our long term food storage in bulk.
+We frequently purchase dry food items for our long-term food storage in bulk.
 Bags of grain and dry goods are highly susceptible to insects, moisture, rodents, chemical contamination, and the aging effects of oxygen exposure.

-Taking time to repackage dry foods for long term storage will improve the quality and lengthen the shelf life.
-Remember good dry food candidates for long term storage should have a moisture content of 10 percent or less.
+Taking time to repackage dry foods for long-term storage will improve the quality and lengthen the shelf life.
+Remember good dry food candidates for long-term storage should have a moisture content of 10 percent or less.